turingschool-examples/frontend-mod-1-prework/section1/README.md

 Boolean data types evaluate to one of two values: `true` or `false`.
 This data type can seem a little abstract, but Booleans are very helpful in helping us determine which script should run.
 We will learn about this and apply them in meaningful days in the next section of pre-work.

+> PAUSE here, and complete the exercises in `dataTypes.js`

 ## Variables and Assignment

 * Read pages 58 - 61 of the JAVASCRIPT & JQUERY: Interactive Front-End Web development book.